 Panda makes quality products that will be with you for a long time, but like everything, we have to plan for when that time is over.
 That’s why they created the circle of life scheme!
 Once your mattress has had its last sleepover, Panda will come and pick it up from your home free of charge, and it’ll either be reused for things like playground matting and cushions, or it’ll find a new owner once it’s cleaned up and donated to charity.
 Ahhh the circle of life.

-These hard working eco warriors are committed to climate action, that’s why whenever you sign up to Panda’s newsletter, you can save 25 trees in the amazon with One Tribe!
-As of right now they’ve saved 174,700 trees.
-Click here to sign up now!
+These hard-working eco-warriors are committed to climate action.
+That’s why whenever one of their customers signs up for Panda’s newsletter, they can save 5 trees in the Amazon rainforest, with One Tribe!
+As of right now, they’ve saved over 325,000 trees.

 eco mattress brand, eco mattress and bedding brand, luxury products, sustainable bamboo, sustainability and that luxury feeling, ecological disaster zone, sustainable mattresses, sustainable fabric, bamboo is a sustainable fabric, eco friendly mattresses, luxury eco friendly mattresses, wholly committed to protecting wildlife, bamboo is organic, nasty toxins leaking into the environment, eco sleep brand, small carbon footprints, global carbon dioxide emissions, no plane policy, renewable energy, sustainable brands, eco warriors, sustainable brands, eco friendly brands, brands for the future, sustainable homeware, buying a sustainable item, sustainable business, ethical marketing, ethical e-commerce, ethical partner, environmental consciousness, sustainable homeware, green business.